1. Poland in 1989

-On October 9, 1989 a heavily armed police force/army stands in front of enormous group of demonstrators in Leipzig.
+On October 9, 1989 a heavy armed police force/army stands in front of enormous group of demonstrators in Leipzig.
 A disaster threatens, but the secretary of the local party prohibits the violence.
 Few days later Honecker is replaced by Egon Krenz.
 He flies to Moscow to ask for support for reforms, but it is too late.
 From all over Europe people have been drawn to the wall in Berlin.
-On November 4 there is already largely a million more visitors than West Berlin inhabitants and they keep coming.
+On November 4 there is already largely a million more visitors than West Berlin had inhabitants and they kept coming.

 Berlin, session of the People’s Chamber, the chairman Egon Krenz

 The incredible happens!
 The wall (the iron curtain) opens: Deutschland is again one country.
 In Western Europe the young older generations (influents by the sixties) were going mad.
 “The fruits of the 60-ties are here!” was the slogan and, when the older generation warned “who is going to pay the bill?”, the answer was: “We, Europe lives finally!”.
 The part “Western” was gone.

 Berlin Wall, December 1989, people awaiting the opening of the wall

 Beginning of the velvet revolution.
 In December Husak swears in a not-communist government, where-upon he, the president, is dismissed.
 Alexander Dubček who tried, in 1986, to save “socialism with a human face”, became the chairman of the new parliament.
 Vaclav Havel became president.
 How big is a small nation that commits velvet revolution and then, after all, elects a poet as a president?

 Vaclav Havel during the Velvet Revolution, Prague, November 1989

 Hundreds of thousands of Bulgarians are taking part in the demonstrations for more democracy.